Eclypses/mte-relay-server/README.md

 See more examples in the [examples/settings-adapters](examples/settings-adapters) directory.

-### MTE State Cache Adapters
+### MTE State Cache Adapter

 By default, MTE State is saved in-memory.
 This means that if the server is restarted, all MTE State will be lost.
-To persist MTE State across server restarts, you can use an external cache by writing your own cache adapter.
+To persist MTE State across server restarts, or to share MTE state between multiple containers, you can use an external cache by writing your own cache adapter.

 A cache adapter is a file that exports a function that returns a Promise that resolves to an object with the following methods: